bennettslin/yearlings_bobtail_app/nav-field-notes.md

     * Upon nav section accessed.

 # Todo
-* Make toggle button "become" logue button.

-* Scrollbar in tablet single column?!
-* Accommodate row reverse in component.

-* Animate toggling of one book to another
-* Collapsing nav should know dynamic widths.
-(Do this after figuring out how to animate toggling of one book to another.)

-* Nav field should hide all contents for lyric expand.
 * annotation and wiki rules
+* rules to disable toggling when toggle button is hidden

+* mini single shrink becomes more wrong as more shrunk.
+* Prevent titles from being clickable when nav collapsed.

 * Allow different manual screen sizes?